Chapter 17 – Lifeforce

 "She's here!
 She's here!"

 She was here.
 Even after all these years, to his great surprise and even greater delight, she still remembered him… and, he hoped, still loved him.
-And at long last, she was returning to his life.
-Any moment now, she might arrive in the room where he was being held, rescue him, and take him back into her embrace…
+And at long last, she was back in his life.
+Any moment now, she might enter the room where he was being held, rescue him, and take him back into her embrace…

 Your senses lie.
 Your joy is an illusion.

 That's not true!
 Esaax argued internally.
-He felt and recognized the distinct psychic signature of Ntairow's presence and could not deny that he did.
-What that signature represented had changed, but who it signified was unmistakable to his senses and memory.
+He felt and recognized the distinct psychic signature of Ntairow's presence and couldn't deny that he did.
+What that signature represented had changed, but who it signified was unmistakable.

 You delude yourself.
 You will not have her.